Variants of the Damascus inequality

 Inequalities form the backbone of mathematical analysis and optimisation, with symmetry and convexity often determining both their structure and sharpness.
 Classical examples illuminate these principles: the arithmetic-geometric mean inequality (AM-GM) states that for nonnegative real numbers $x_1, \ldots, x_n$,

 with equality if and only if $x_1=\cdots=x_n$ \cite{BEF, HGHL}.
-Similarly fundamental results—including the Cauchy-Schwarz inequality \cite{SJM}, Jensen's inequality for convex functions \cite{JJLWV}, and Chebyshev's sum inequality for ordered sequences \cite{MDS}—share common threads of symmetry, convexity, and majorisation that continue to guide modern developments in inequality theory.
+Similarly fundamental results—such as the Cauchy-Schwarz inequality \cite{SJM}, Jensen's inequality for convex functions \cite{JJLWV}, and Chebyshev's sum inequality for ordered sequences \cite{MDS}—share common threads of symmetry, convexity, and majorisation that continue to guide modern developments in inequality theory.

 Within this rich landscape, the Damascus inequality emerged in 2016 as a surprising result.
 Proposed by Dannan from Damascus, Syria, it states that for positive real numbers $x$, $y$, and $z$ satisfying $xyz=1$,